backstage/backstage/plugins/graphql-common/README.md

 #### `@extend`

 `@extend` directive allows you to inherit fields from another entity.
 We created this directive to make it easier to implement interfaces that extend from `Entity` and other interfaces.
 It makes GraphQL types similar to extending types in TypeScript.
 In TypeScript, when a class extends another class, the child class automatically inherits properties and methods of the parent class.
 This functionality doesn't have an equivalent in GraphQL.
-Without this directive, the `Component` interface in GraphQL would need to reimplement many fields that are defined on Entity which leads to lots of duplication.
+Without this directive, the `Component` interface in GraphQL would need to re-implement many fields that are defined on Entity which leads to lots of duplication.
 Using this directive, you can easily create a new interface that includes all of the properties of the parent.
 For example, if you wanted to create a `Repository` interface, you can do the following,

 ```graphql
 interface Repository